Bnei-Baruch/gxy-worldkli/README.md

 all fields are mandatory - invalid will return 400 on valid - 200

-the image will be saved as a .jpg file in public/users folder
+the image will be saved as a .jpg file in public/users folder - aka image folder in the docker

 ### /api/userLeave - POST